matthewfeickert-talks/reproducible-ml-for-scientists-workshop/book/setup.md

 * [GitHub](https://github.com/)

-For this tutorial we would like you to create your own Git repository where you add the results of your work as you move through the tutorial so that you have a sharable form of what you have learned by the end.
+For this workshop we would like you to create your own Git repository where you add the results of your work as you move through the workshop so that you have a sharable form of what you have learned by the end.
 It doesn't _need_ to be GitHub (GitLab.com or some other alternative exist) but for the sake of consistency, the instructions will assume you are using GitHub.

 ::: {attention} GitHub mandatory two-factor authentication